 - Feed time stays a moment of love and closeness.

-Recognition of Small Victories
+Recognition Of Small Victories

 Every baby grows differently; however, this in no way sets aside the milestone.
 A baby growing to the point of emptying an entire bottle of formula or simply getting used to a new feeding cycle is worth celebration.